TKzizo/GO-lab/ReadMe.md

                 }
                 wg.Wait()

-                // this code may seem legit but what will happen is that once the Rlock() takes control it wont let the Lock of incrementer work Hence will get same value after first capture
+                // this code may seem legit but what will happen is that once the Rlock() takes control it wont let the Lock of incrementer work Hence will get same value after first read lock
             }
             func increment(){
                 m.Lock()